Stay in Touch

-But what exactly is a financial gift, and how do you give a financial gift to a child?
+But what exactly is a financial gift, and how do you give one to a child?

 A financial gift is the transfer of money or financial instrument from one party to another, without receiving or expecting to receive anything in return.

-The best financial gifts help kids reach their financial goals and teach them (and their parents) a thing or two about money and financial literacy
+Financial gifts help kids reach their future goals and teach them (and their parents) a thing or two about money

-Financial gifts can help kids and their parents reach their financial goals such as saving for college, a future house down payment, a Disney trip fund, or general savings for the future.
+Financial gifts can help kids and their parents reach financial goals like saving for college, a future house down payment, or a Disney trip fund.

 Greatest Gift lets you easily send cash as a gift with purpose in a personalized way and set up the child for future success.
 Gift receivers get to choose how to use the gift funds and are encouraged to save for the long term.

 Greatest Gift offers you the ultimate financial gift option for kids.
-It turns investing in a child’s future into a personal gift that you can give.
+It turns investing in a child’s future into a personal gift that you can give to a loved one

 Currently, you can send gifts through Greatest Gift to anyone in the US, whether they have an account or not, all you need is the receiver’s phone number or email.

 Simply add a greeting (pictures, videos or notes are all possible!), choose a delivery date and time, and choose the gift amount.